cityofaustin/atd-moped/moped-etl/data-tracker-sync/README.md

 2. Create a new project in Moped and set the environment variable called TEST_MOPED_PROJECT_ID to the Moped project ID
-3. Get a ISO 8601 timestamp (like `2024-01-22T22:53:57+0000` for example) for the current UTC time and set the `--start` argument to that timestamp.
+3. Get a ISO 8601 timestamp (like `2024-01-22T22:53:57+0000` for example) for the current UTC time and set the `--date` argument to that timestamp.
 You can use:
 ```js
 const dateObj = new Date();
 dateObj.toISOString();